Boosting MLLM Spatial Reasoning with Geometrically Referenced 3D Scene Representations: Method

 \subsection{3D Scene Analysis}

-Given a set of multi-view images, we employ neural 3D reconstruction methods such as DUSt3R~\cite{wang2024dust3r} to recover 3D scenes and camera poses.
+Given a set of multi-view images, we employ neural 3D reconstruction models to recover 3D scenes and camera poses.
 Unlike traditional Structure-from-Motion (SfM) pipelines that rely on handcrafted keypoint matching, such models use dense feature correlation and neural optimization, yielding reconstructions that are highly robust under textureless regions, occlusions, and wide baseline conditions.
 The output consists of a dense depth map $D$ for each input image along with the corresponding Camera intrinsics $K$ and extrinsics $(R, t)$.
 A 3D point cloud in a global coordinate system can be derived by unprojecting pixels with their depth values.
-Since reconstructions are defined only up to an unknown scale factor, the metric scale can be recovered either from auxiliary depth sensor measurements, when available, or from reference objects of known dimensions.

 To extract object-level representations, we segment the point cloud into clusters corresponding to candidate objects.
 Two strategies are commonly used, depending on the point cloud quality.
 One strategy is to run 2D semantic segmentation, back-project labels onto 3D points, and fuse labels across multiple views.
 This approach benefits from mature image segmentation models and remains effective when the 3D point cloud is noisy.
 The other strategy is to apply neural networks trained directly on point clouds~\cite{qi2017pointnet++, schult2023mask3d}.
 These methods produce more accurate results when dense, high-quality point clouds are available, though performance may vary across datasets.